ClusterHQ/flocker/docs/flocker-intro/index.rst

 * Deployment configuration describes how you want your containers deployed.

   * which machines run which containers.

 * This configuration can vary between development, staging, production, etc environments.

   * Developer might want to deploy all of the containers on their laptop.
   * Production might put database on one machine, web server on another machine, etc.

 * Reacting to changes to this configuration is the primary focus of Flocker 0.1.

 Initial implementation strategy
 ===============================

-* Don't Panic.
 * This is the 0.1 approach.
+* Future approaches will be very different; feedback is welcome.
 * All functionality is provided as short-lived, manually invoked processes.
 * ``flocker-deploy`` connects to each machine over SSH and runs ``flocker-node`` to make the necessary deployment changes.
 * Machines might connect to each other over SSH to copy volume data to the necessary place.
-* Future approaches will be very different.
-  Feedback welcome.

 flocker-node
 ------------